Temporary Closure of Waters Around Alcatraz Island

 The Presidio Coastal Trail segment just north of the Pacific Overlook and adjacent to Lincoln Blvd remains CLOSED indefinitely.
 We have posted signage to alert bicyclists and hikers and with information for safe trail alternatives.
 More »

-Global warming--the rapid increase in atmospheric and ocean temperatures around the world--is happening now and will have a profound effect on national parks including Golden Gate National Recreation Area.
-Extreme heat waves, droughts, more wildland fires, coast flooding and erosion, and habitat destruction are among possible scenarios in the coming decades.
+As a result of global warming, our Earth's changing climate will continue to profoundly alter national parks including Golden Gate National Recreation Area.
+Extreme heat waves, droughts, more wildland fires, coastal flooding and erosion, and other forms of habitat destruction are among possible scenarios in the coming decades.

 The National Park Service and Golden Gate National Recreation Area are taking action to reduce our greenhouse gas contributions, to educate staff and visitors about the problem and its solutions, and to develop new land management strategies in the face of coming changes.

-Here at Golden Gate NRA, we have addressed these issues in a Climate Change Action Plan.
-This is a 20-year commitment.
-The plan has three concrete objectives:
+Here at Golden Gate, we address these issues in a Climate Change Action Plan.
+The 20-year plan has three concrete objectives:

 The Action Plan has a major component designed specifically for visitors who come to the Park in person or visit on-line.
 It's called DO YOUR PART!
 At the DO YOUR PART PARKS! web site you can join many other park visitors and stewards in confronting this world-wide threat by taking action to reduce your carbon footprint to protect your favorite parks.